Last day of 2014. Hard to believe, isn't it? It's been a busy year and here are my personal highlights...

 "Ready?"

 "I guess so."
-I felt reluctant to leave the small room when I had no idea what we would face on the other side.
+I felt reluctant to leave the small room when I had

 A bell rang and the room door swung open.